Urban logo

 Since becoming CEO in 2023, Charmain Manning has helped shape Urban’s next phase of growth – one that balances steady expansion with a renewed focus on culture, wellbeing and therapist experience.

 This more intentional way of working is having an impact.
-Staff retention is stronger.
+Staff satisfaction is stronger.
 Collaboration across teams is easier.
-And therapists are seeing the benefits of a more stable, well-supported platform.
+And therapists are seeing the benefits of a stable, well-supported platform.
+For Elsa, who’s experienced both the start-up hustle and the shift to sustainability, the evolution feels right.

-“There’s a time for rolling up your sleeves and jumping in a van to launch a market – I’ve done that, and I loved it,” she says.
+“There’s a time for rolling up your sleeves and jumping in a van to launch a market in one week – I’ve done that, and I loved it,” she says.
 “But over time, you learn what’s sustainable.
-Now, we’re building in a way that still has drive, but also has boundaries – and that’s what lets people do their best work, consistently."
+Now, we’re building in a way that still has drive, but also has boundaries – and that’s what lets people do their best work, consistently.”

 What’s next?